Roberto888888/Remote-Sensing-Project-Polarimetric-SAR/Python-Attempt/README.md

 ![immagine](https://github.com/Roberto888888/Remote-Sensing-Project-Polarimetric-SAR/assets/90435131/faed920e-996a-4500-9db3-1886d93e2349)

+---
-I cannot compare the value of the threshold that I was getting in Matlab because I don't have Matlab available now but in Python the binary image that I get is almost completely black, so it doesn't work.
+In the end, I cannot compare the value of the threshold that I was getting in Matlab because I don't have Matlab available now but in Python the binary image that I get is almost completely black.
+There is no difference in what the code does so data must be different when imported or it must be corrupted at some stage by some of the Numpy functions.